Msaleemakhtar/Online_mart_API/payment-service/README.md

 # Payment Management MicroService

 ## Overview
-The Order Service manages and receives inventory, user and product related events from kafaka and performs crud operations to manage the orders.
+The Payment Service allows you to manage order payments.

 ## Technologies